BlueStarOne/VU-Stats/README.md

 ## About the project
-Of all the games made by Vector Unit, very few let you know what your total progress is in the game.
+Of all the games made by Vector Unit, very few let you know what's your total progress is in the game.
 That's why I decided to create python programs that allow you to know your total progress in the games as well as other things.

 ## Available to download :
 - Beach Buggy Racing 2 Stats